 Balance is important in the exercise world and in daily life.
-Teaching clients how to improve balance can prevent injury, improve their fitness, and positively impact how they function throughout their day.
+Teaching personal training clients how to improve balance can prevent injury, improve their fitness, and positively impact how they function throughout their day.

 Many people aren’t aware that their sense of balance isn’t optimal until they start performing balance exercises.
 Improper balance affects form, posture, and a myriad of mishaps or injuries in the gym.

 Incorporating balance exercises into training sessions will help our clients prevent injuries, improve stability, and expose areas where they may need improvement.
 While this is key in the aging population, it’s also significant to bear in mind for clients of all ages.